About this listing

 The arthouse is based on deep ethical, ecological and spiritual values.
 Nae heavy boozing, shouting or silliness, please! ;-) Good vibes and positive creative energy, only!

 Your room is relatively big, with a queen-sized bed, chest of drawers, a comfy wee sofa, table and chairs.
 It lies right next to the kitchen and bathroom, which are happy and functional (wet room style shower).

-The room is ideal as a workspace for artist, writer or professional person seeking a safe space to recuperate from modern life; it's a creative haven, where you are surrounded by beauty, colour, meaning and history.
+The room is ideal for artists, writer or professional person seeking a safe space to recuperate from modern life; it's a creative and spiritual haven.

 The climate here is very sunny, and can be warm even on winter days.
 July through to September can be especially deliciously as, and the zone comes into its element, and people take time to eat outside, enjoying the ambience and socialising.

 The house is in a significant piece of the history of the town, and is incredibly atmospheric and interesting!

 There are SPECTACULAR views from the house, out over the valley with its grape vines and olive groves, towards Monte Taburno.